A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Fourier representation of kernel Stein discrepancy

 \begin{proposition} Suppose that Assumptions \ref{ass:X} and \ref{ass:P_Q_assumptions} hold for $Q = P \propto e^{-{U}}N_C$.
 Then $P$ is the unique probability measure that satisfies \eqref{eq:U_condition} and \eqref{eq:integral_condition}. \end{proposition}

 \begin{remark} The proof for the above result largely rests on integration-by-parts type results which are discerned using logarithmic derivatives.
 This is the infinite dimensional analogue to integration by parts type results that use density functions in finite dimensions.
-The interested reader may consult \citet{Bogachev2009survey,Bogachev2010} and Section \ref{subsec:deriv_measures} in the Appendix for more details on such derivatives. \end{remark}
+The interested reader may consult \citet{Bogachev2009survey,Bogachev2010} and the supplement for more details on such derivatives. \end{remark}

 Currently it has been established that measure equations can provide a characterisation of our target measure and the criterion can be written in terms of $\Gamma$, see \eqref{eq:gamma_crit}, which is related to the Stein operator $\calA$.
-The next result shows a spectral representation of KSD which relates KSD to the criterion \eqref{eq:gamma_crit} and hence to the measure equation.
+The next result shows a Fourier representation of KSD which relates KSD to the criterion \eqref{eq:gamma_crit} and hence to the measure equation.

+It is at this stage that our analysis focuses on kernels which are the Fourier transforms of measures, and hence are translation invariant.
+The requirement of this property is essential for what follows as it provides the connection between KSD and the novel Fourier representation.
+A kernel not having this property, for example a non-translation invariant kernel, would not possess such a representation of KSD.
+This disqualifies some kernels which have been used for functional data such as by \citep{Chevyrev2018,Salvi2021}.

 \begin{theorem} Suppose Assumptions \ref{ass:X} and \ref{ass:P_Q_assumptions} and $k(x,y) = \widehat{\mu}(x-y)$ for some $\mu\in\calB(\calX)$.
 If $k$ satisfies Assumption \ref{ass:nonvec_k_ass} then

 and if $k$ satisfies Assumption \ref{ass:vec_k_ass} then